If you’re “looking for a developer” you’ve already failed.

 There was actually a site devoted to people like you once.

 A dirty little secret with respect to software engineers.

-So if you are starting or growing a software business and need other people to actually create the software for you, here are some best practices for finding a great partner.
+So if you are starting or growing a software business and need other people to actually create the software for you, here’s some best practices to find a great partner.

 Learn how to code

 If you were going to open a bakery, would you learn a thing or two about how to bake?
 In order at least have an intelligent conversation and some understanding?
 Even if you were going to hire a baker, you wouldn’t be all “I need you to make a pan de mie with a brioche top infused with a vanilla custard that tastes like chocolate mousse that’s in the shape of a little double helix but held together with blueberry licorice.
 I know you don’t have any breads of your own to work on, so just get all the flour and butter and stuff and whip it together and I’ll give you some small equity in my bakery and try to pay you as little as possible until we have 12 locations up and going.”

 No, you wouldn’t say this.
 This is how you sound to a developer though.

 I’m not telling you to become a professional manufacturer of software.
 I’m simply saying that learning how to code will be very helpful to the journey because it will